Love beyond acronyms: a conversation about affection

 Such stereotypes cause sexuality to be reduced to the imaginary of relationships that involve sex and not affection.
 It is necessary to emphasize that many families are composed of LGBTQIA+ couples whose relationships are based on love and feelings that are beyond eroticism.

-Reframing social messages about this group is key to understand how we were shaped and how the way we read people is conditioned by the environment in which we are.
+Hence, we need to adopt a new way of looking at individuals.
+Reframing social messages about this group is key to understanding how we were shaped and how the way we read people is conditioned by the environment in which we are.

 When we face intersectionality in the workplace, we encourage multiplicity, individualities and subjectivities.
 We bring relevance to people’s experiences.

 This dissociation helps to normalize the presence of people of different sexual orientations in our workplaces.
-This way, we can create diverse environments that are rich in experiences and trajectories, which bring different points of view when we need to make decisions.
+This way, we can create diverse environments that are rich in experiences and trajectories, which bring different points of view when we need to make decisions, thus pushing us towards new heights.

 VTEX believes in a plural environment with people who bring learning and creativity to their teams.